-- Register.
-First and foremost, register your organization so you can be found as potential partner and get an account to participate in a call for proposals or tenders.
-Go to: Create an account (europa.eu). - 2.
-Promote.
+- 1. Register.
+First step is to register your organization so you can be found as potential partner and get an account to participate in a call for proposals or tenders.
+Go to: Create an account (europa.eu). - Promote.
 Go to the official EU websites: EEN Partnerships Database and EURAXESS Partnering Portal to upload and promote your profile.
+Contact: NorthAmerica@euraxess.net. - 3.
+Past Projects.
+CORDIS is the primary source of results from EU-funded projects.
+Use it to find participants in past projects.
+Browse through their database to find past projects in your field of interest and check which institutions participated in them.
+Use the filters to refine your search.

 Horizon Europe Support Document - developed by Mission of Canada to the EU's Head of Innovation Aslin.Unlusoy@international.gc.ca.
-Updated April 3, 2025.
+Updated May 19, 2025.

-- 3. Past Projects.
-See CORDIS is the primary source of results from EU-funded projects.
-Use it to find participating organizations in past projects.
-Browse through their database to find past projects in your field of interest and check which institutions participated in them.
-Use the filters to refine your search. - 4.
-Open and Upcoming Project Calls.
-All open Horizon Europe calls are accessible through the EU Funding & Tender website.
+4. Open and Upcoming Project Calls.
+All open calls are accessible through the EU Funding & Tender website.
 Go the main Horizon Europe website, scroll down, then click on "Apply now", within Apply for funding.
 To search for, then apply for a Horizon Europe project call, go to the "Funding" tab on top and select from the dropdown "Calls for proposals".
 I suggest going to the "All filters" tab on the left and ensure the "Programming period" is "2021-2027", "Programme" is "Horizon Europe" and within "Programme Part" click on "Global Challenges" for Pillar II project calls, or "Excellent Science" for Pillar I calls.
 For "Submission Status", you can select "Open for Submission" for what's available now, or "Forthcoming" for what's to come to best prepare.
-For Pillar II, you can also scroll down and select related Mission (theme), Destination (more specific), Cross-Cutting Priority (eg AI).
+For Pillar II, you can also scroll down and select related Mission (theme), Destination (more specific), Cross-Cutting Priority (eg Al).
 To access all cluster calls, with their criteria and budgets, in one file, go to the tab "Guidance & documents", then click on "Reference Documents".
 Ensure that in the left column, with the drop downs, Programming period is "2021-2027" and Programme is "Horizon Europe".
 Click on "Work programme & call documents", then "2023-2025", then "HE Main Work Programme 2023-2025", then the cluster/programme of interest.
 A large document will appear, with a Table of Contents listing all project calls.
 Click on the subject/project of interest and see related details.